justanotherhub/member-handbook/runbooks/rituals/town_hall.md

 ## Purpose

-A Town Hall is a time for members of the hackerspace to get together and discuss any topics they feel are best raised in a somewhat official meeting, as well as providing a direct opportunity for wide visibility of the charities operations and engage on the management of the community for all.
+A Town Hall is a regular time for members of the hackerspace to get together and discuss any topics they feel are best raised in a somewhat official meeting, as well as providing a direct opportunity for wide visibility of the charities operations and engage on the management of the community for all.

 Town Hall summaries intended for members (tl;dr where possible), and should be readable.
 They’ll be read more frequently than written.